Avard Fairbanks: Early life and education

 Avard Tennyson Fairbanks was born on March 2, 1897, in Provo, Utah.
-He was the last and eleventh child of the artist John Fairbanks and Lilly Annetta Huish.
-Fairbanks was introduced to art by his father and brother J. Leo Fairbanks.
+He was the last and eleventh child of the artist John B Fairbanks and Lilly Annetta Huish.
+Fairbanks was introduced to art by his father and his brother, John Leo Fairbanks.
 His first piece of art was a small, clay rabbit that won first prize in the 1909 Utah State Fair.
 However, after the judge learned of Fairbanks's young age, he revoked the prize.
 Fairbanks joined his father in New York City to copy art pieces at the Metropolitan Museum, where he was reluctantly received by the curators due to his inexperience.
-However, he showed great skill and was called a "young Michelangelo" by the New York Herald, which led to other commissions for Fairbanks such as animal models for the Bronx Zoological Gardens.
+However, he showed great skill and was called a "young Michelangelo" by the New York Herald, which led to other commissions such as animal models for the Bronx Zoological Gardens.
 There, he was instructed by Anna Hyatt Huntington and Charles R. Knight.

 He attended the Art Students League of New York on scholarship at age 13, instructed by James Earle Fraser.
 By the age of 14, his art was displayed at the National Academy of Design.
-He promptly returned to Utah after 18 months studying in New York, to prepare to study art abroad.
+He returned to Utah after 18 months studying in New York, to prepare to study art abroad.
 Fairbanks and his father tried to obtain as many commissions as possible to pay for his study abroad.
 Among these commissions was a lion he sculpted out of butter for the Utah State Fair, channeling the butter sculpture fable of Antonio Canova.
 This sculpture attracted a large audience and was well received.

 In 1913, Fairbanks studied at the École nationale supérieure des Beaux-Arts in Paris, instructed by Jean Antoine Injalbert.
 Additionally, he studied at the Académie de la Grande Chaumière, the Académie Colarossi, and the École Moderne.
 He became the youngest student admitted to the French Salon; however, his studies were cut short due to World War I. Fairbanks and his father escaped Europe on the last train out of Paris and the last spots available on the boat Ansonia leaving Liverpool, returning to New York with only fifteen cents between the two of them.

 Career

-After returning from Paris, Avard Fairbanks continued his artistry in Utah, focusing on clay modeling while completing high school.
-Some of Fairbanks's pieces were displayed in the Panama–Pacific International Exposition in the Palace of Fine Arts.
-In 1915, he received his first major commission sculpting statues and an elaborate frieze on the Laie Hawaii Temple for the Church of Jesus Christ of Latter-day Saints with his brother J. Leo.
-Fairbanks's romantic interest Beatrice Maude Fox, from Taylorsville, Utah, joined him in Hawaii.
-They married on June 25, 1918 in Honolulu, Hawaii.
-After the project was finished in 1918, Fairbanks and Fox returned to Utah and Fairbanks enrolled in the University of Utah.
+After returning from Paris, Fairbanks continued his artistry in Utah, focusing on clay modeling while completing high school.
+Some of his pieces were displayed in the Panama–Pacific International Exposition in the Palace of Fine Arts.
+In 1915, he received his first major commission sculpting statues and an elaborate frieze on the Laie Hawaii Temple for the LDS Church with his brother, J. Leo.
+His romantic interest, Beatrice Maude Fox, from Taylorsville, Utah, joined him in Hawaii.
+They married on June 25, 1918, in Honolulu, Hawaii.
+After the project was finished in 1918, Fairbanks and Fox returned to Utah, where he enrolled at the University of Utah (U of U).
 Due to his extensive artistic training, he took other academic courses and did not complete course study in art.